pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ...we can call ObjectWalker from the RESTful API, using the /api/automation_requests URI.

-When the Automation Instance (in this case ObjectWalker) runs, the Request has already been approved and the Task object is created.
+When the Automation Instance (in this case ObjectWalker) runs, the Request has already been approved and so the Task object exists.

-The Request object is still available as an Association from the Task object...
+The Request object is reachable via an Association from the Task object...

 ```
 object_walker:   automation_request = $evm.root['automation_task'].automation_request